kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

 inlined, if desired, so as to make the above code seem even more concise.

 The rest of the code is unchanged.

-In this version, delayed trees are no longer visible as an explicit data structure.
-Nevertheless, the closures that are allocated at runtime still form a delayed tree;
-so the runtime behavior of the code is exactly the same (except that we have a lost a few optimizations along the way).

-This version is more concise and more clever.
-I tend to prefer the explicit version, as it is more pedagogical, in my opinion.

 ## Acknowledgements